Summary of Atlanta Industrial Locations

 With over 600 million square feet of industrial space in the Atlanta metro, you can find it on every side of town.
-A map of the metro area from King Industrial’s perspective (with links to listings) is located here.

 A. Northeast: This area includes the I-85 and Peachtree Industrial corridors from the perimeter (I-285) up through Buford (including Chamblee, Doraville, Norcross, Duluth, Suwanee, Lawrenceville, and Buford).
 This is one of the most active areas for warehousing, distribution, services, and manufacturing, with about 130 million square feet.
 It is desirable because of its easy access to I-85, Peachtree Industrial Boulevard, and GA 316.
 It’s also close to many business owners’ homes in Gwinnett County, upper Dekalb, and upper Fulton counties.

 B. North Central: Starting at Sandy Springs and reaching up to Cumming along GA 400 (through Roswell and Alpharetta) this area is also convenient for many business owners who live in the area.
 However, with small supply (~24 million sqft), rates stay a bit elevated relative to the Northeast.

 C. Northwest: Running up the I-75 and I-575 corridors through Marietta, Kennesaw, Acworth, Woodstock, and Cartersville, this area has over 34 million sqft.
 Again, proximity to the interstate, some newer distribution product, and area business owners are selling points.